There are several reasons for wanting to reduce the size of files uploaded to Blackboard.

 If you create a screencast in PowerPoint, please publish this directly from PowerPoint to Stream, then embed the Stream video into your Blackboard course.

-To give your students access to the PowerPoint slides, please delete the audio/video content from the file before uploading it to Blackboard.
+To give your students access to the PowerPoint slides, please upload a slides-only version – without any audio/video elements – to Blackboard.

 Adobe Acrobat documents

 Most PDF files will have been generated from other programmes such as MS Word or Powerpoint.
 If creating a PDF which is primarily going to be viewed online, it is worth compressing the images to reduce overall filesize.
 Assuming you only have access to the free Acrobat Reader, you will need to do this in the originating software (e.g. Word) – before saving as a PDF.

 This Microsoft page provides guidance on saving to PDF from various Office programmes: Save or convert to PDF from MS Office.

 There are equivalent help pages for users of

 These include options for compressing images when saving to PDF.

 As stated above, high quality images in Word, PowerPoint or PDF files can significantly increase file size.